-THEME CHALLENGE OPPORTUNITY City Centre performance Poor perceptions and activation, disconnected places and lack of vibrancy.
-A City Centre ready to play a key role in developing Joondalup's strategic industries, identity and visitor economy.
-Joondalup's identity A young City that is still working on defining itself.
-Local businesses feel that the lack of identity and character are constraining investment and opportunities.
-A city-wide brand which the City can empower businesses to use.
-It will take time and collaboration, but there is momentum and a desire to see improvement in this space.
-Strategic industry develop Strategic industry clusters (Visitor Economy, Education, Digital, Medical) are developing in silos, and impacts are yet to spill out into the broader economy / city.
-Drive strategic industry development in the City Centre to help activate and increase vibrancy.
-Support clusters to collaborate, build global partnerships and produce unique products and services you can't get anywhere else.
-Talent attraction Everyone is in a competition for talent.
-Ensure residential development is a key part of activating the City Centre.
+THEME CHALLENGE OPPORTUNITY City Centre Poor perceptions and activation, A City Centre ready to play a key role in performance disconnected places and lack of developing Joondalup's strategic industries, vibrancy. identity and visitor economy.
+Joondalup's A young City that is still A city-wide brand which the City can empower identity working on defining itself. businesses to use.
+It will take time and Local businesses feel that collaboration, but there is momentum and a the lack of identity and desire to see improvement in this space. character are constraining investment and Strategic opportunities.
+Strategic industry clusters Drive strategic industry development in the City industry (Visitor Economy, Education, Centre to help activate and increase vibrancy. develop Digital, Medical) are developing Support clusters to collaborate, build global develop in silos, and impacts are yet to partnerships and produce unique products and spill out into the broader services you can't get anywhere else. economy / city.
+Talent Everyone is in a competition Ensure residential development is a key part of attraction for talent. activating the City Centre.
 Look to the North Metro region for access to talent, as neighbouring populations grow.
 Utilise global partnerships to attract international students and talent.
-Innovation Joondalup currently lacks the infrastructure (shared spaces, curated networks and communities) required to unlock innovation potential within the economy.
-Innovation is on the State agenda.
-Joondalup can locate, understand and support the City's entrepreneurs and start-ups to create a thriving ecosystem.
-Young people Young people are grappling with an uncertain future and rapidly evolving technologies.
-Show young people of Joondalup that there is a bright future full of meaningful work within the industries of their future right on their doorstep.
-Increasing visitation Attracting visitors to Joondalup and encouraging them to visit more than one place / business, is a challenge, underpinned by a lack of identity / character.
-The Joondalup Destination City Strategy and destination brand are in place and if implemented will make a positive contribution to visitor attraction
+Innovation Joondalup currently lacks the Innovation is on the State agenda.
+Joondalup infrastructure (shared can locate, understand and support the City's spaces, curated networks entrepreneurs and start-ups to create a thriving and communities) required to ecosystem. unlock innovation potential within the economy.
+Young people Young people are grappling with Show young people of Joondalup that there is a roung people an uncertain future and rapidly bright future full of meaningful work within the evolving technologies. industries of their future right on their doorstep.
+Increasing Attracting visitors to The Joondalup Destination City Strategy and visitation Joondalup and encouraging destination brand are in place and if them to visit more than one implemented will make a positive contribution place / business, is a to visitor attraction challenge, underpinned by a lack of identity / character.